Canton, Massachusetts: Geography

-According to the United States Census Bureau, the town has a total area of 19.6 sqmi, of which 18.9 sqmi is land and 0.6 sqmi (3.27%) is water.
+According to the United States Census Bureau, the town has an area of 19.6 sqmi, of which 18.9 sqmi is land and 0.6 sqmi (3.27%) is water.

 Canton lies at the foot of Great Blue Hill.
 The Canton River flows through the center of the town, linking a chain of small lakes including Bolivar and Forge Ponds and flowing into the Neponset River.
 The Neponset River forms the boundary between Canton and its western neighbors: Norwood, Westwood, and Dedham.
 In addition to wooded land, the area includes wetlands, particularly in the eastern part along Route 138 near the Randolph and Stoughton borders, and in the western part along I-95.

-Canton borders the towns of Dedham, Milton, Norwood, Randolph, Sharon, Stoughton, Westwood and the Hyde Park neighborhood in the city of Boston.
+Canton borders the towns of Dedham, Milton, Norwood, Randolph, Sharon, Stoughton, Westwood, and Boston's Hyde Park neighborhood.